nim-lang/Nim/doc/manual.rst

 conveniently.
 It is *assumed* (but not enforced) that every top level statement is executed before any concurrent action happens.

-The ``locks`` section deliberately looks ugly because it has no execution-time semantics and should not be used directly!
-It should only be used in templates that also implement some form of locking during execution:
+The ``locks`` section deliberately looks ugly because it has no runtime semantics and should not be used directly!
+It should only be used in templates that also implement some form of locking at runtime:

 .. code-block:: nim
   template lock(a: TLock; body: untyped) =